Ireland on track for bailout exit, says IMF

 The fund said Dublin's fiscal consolidation was going as planned, but European help in cleaning up the banking sector would help its long-term return to debt markets.

-"The policy program of Ireland is sound and adjustment is being delivered, providing reasonably strong prospects for programme success," the IMF said in a review of the country.
+"The policy program of Ireland is sound and adjustment is being delivered, providing reasonably strong prospects for program success," the IMF said in a review of the country.

 The country has consistently hit the targets under the bailout and come closer to weaning itself off emergency aid by raising 5 billion euros in a 10-year bond sale in March.